tom-smith-okta/okta-api-center/gateways/kong/readme.md

 1. Users will be able to authenticate against Okta and receive an access token (via the app)
 2. Users will have different scopes in their access token, depending on their group assignments
-3. The application will send the access token to the Kong
+3. The application will send the access token to Kong
 4. Kong will check the validity of the access token locally
 5. If the token and scopes are valid, Kong will send the request on to the API
 6. The API will send the data payload to the gateway, which will send it on to the application